Breaking Parameter Degeneracies in a Magnetically Charged Black Hole Embedded in a Hernquist Dark-Matter Halo: A Multi-Observable Analysis: Weak deflection angle analysis

 Equation \eqref{4.25} clarifies the structure of finite-distance corrections.
 The leading mass sector acquires endpoint corrections at order $r_{i}^{-2}$, whereas the first short-range correction controlled by $\mathcal{Q}$ acquires endpoint corrections only at order $r_{i}^{-3}$.
 Thus the magnetic and halo-concentration sectors are less sensitive to finite-distance placement than the leading mass term.
 This is precisely what one expects from the hierarchy of the lapse function: the $1/r$ gravitational potential dominates the far-zone kinematics, while the $1/r^{2}$ corrections are more localized.

 In the strict asymptotic limit $r_{S},r_{R}\to\infty$, Eq. \eqref{4.25} reduces to

 or, equivalently,

-Equations~\eqref{4.19} and \eqref{4.27} reveal the hierarchy of weak-lensing effects.
-The leading deflection measures only the asymptotic mass $\mathcal{M}=M+\alpha$.
-The first subleading correction depends on the short-range combination $\mathcal{Q}=g^2+4\alpha\beta$, which mixes the intrinsic magnetic sector with the concentration of the Hernquist halo.
-Thus the halo enters weak lensing in two inequivalent ways: through its total mass in the Newtonian term and through its concentration in the post-Newtonian correction.
-This structure is complementary to the shadow result.
-The shadow is dominated by the strong-field region near the unstable photon orbit, whereas the weak deflection angle is dominated by the outer optical geometry.
-Jointly, the two observables can therefore help disentangle compact NED effects from environmental halo effects.
+The hierarchy of weak-lensing effects is illustrated in Equations~\eqref{4.19} and~\eqref{4.27}.
+The leading deflection probes only the asymptotic mass $\mathcal{M}=M+\alpha$, whereas the first subleading correction probes the combination $\mathcal{Q}=g^2+4\alpha\beta$, coupling the intrinsic magnetic charge to the product of halo mass and concentration scale.
+The halo therefore enters weak lensing in two inequivalent ways: via its total mass in the Newtonian term, and via its concentration in the post-Newtonian correction.
+The shadow is dominated by the strong-field region near the unstable photon orbit, whereas the weak deflection angle is governed by the outer optical geometry; the two observables can thus disentangle compact NED effects from environmental halo effects in complementary radial regimes.

 Figure~\ref{fig2} shows the fractional finite-distance deflection shift relative to Schwarzschild at the same asymptotic mass.
-The shift is negative for the chosen parameters because the comparison removes the common $1/b$ mass term and leaves the short-range correction proportional to $g^2+4\alpha\beta$.
-Its magnitude decreases with increasing impact parameter, as expected from the $1/b^2$ scaling of the correction relative to the leading Schwarzschild term.
-The separation between the curves reflects finite-distance effects: placing the source and receiver closer to the lens increases the sensitivity to endpoint geometry, whereas the result approaches the asymptotic expression as $r_S,r_R\to\infty$.
+The shift is negative since the comparison removes the common $1/b$ mass term, leaving the short-range correction proportional to $g^2+4\alpha\beta$.
+Its magnitude decreases with increasing impact parameter, following the $1/b^2$ scaling of the correction relative to the leading Schwarzschild term.
+The curve separation reflects finite-distance effects: the closer the source and receiver to the lens, the more sensitive the result is to endpoint geometry, and the asymptotic expression is recovered as $r_S,r_R\to\infty$.